Dr. Andrew M. Bland

 Comments: Other Hours by Appointment

-Courses Instructed: I teach graduate and undergraduate courses in counseling and assessment skills, human development, family dynamics, personality, and psychology of creativity.
+Courses Instructed: I teach graduate and undergraduate courses in counseling and assessment theories and skills, human development, family dynamics, personality, and psychology of creativity.
 Further, I instruct Directed Projects in Psychology (an undergraduate capstone field placement experience in applied psychology), and I provide clinical supervision to master's trainees.
-My teaching emphasizes systemic, holistic, culturally- and contextually-informed, existential, humanistic, and phenomenological approaches in psychology/psychotherapy in dialogue with conventional natural science psychology.
+My teaching emphasizes holistic, systems-oriented, contextually informed/validating, existential, humanistic, and phenomenological approaches in dialogue with conventional natural science psychology and medical model psychotherapies.

 Passions: Listening to and creating music, gardening, traveling, and being with my wife and our two children.